Key points

 Fast completion time

-Can’t build the entire home
+Can’t build an entire home

 Aesthetic